paylogic/developer.paylogic.com/content/articles/codereview.rst

 With the customizations we've made to ``rietveld``, we can now:

-Use corporate single sign-on to authorize users in the codereview tool
+Use corporate single sign-on to authorize users in the code review tool
 ----------------------------------------------------------------------

 It's important to remove unnecessary additional user management responsibilities from our Operational IT team.
 And of course, from the user's perspective it's much less effort, as they can use a single corporate account to log in (we use `Google Apps for Business <http://www.google.com/enterprise/apps/business/>`_)

-Create codereview issues (patchsets), taking any required information from the corresponding Fogbugz case
+Create code review issues (patchsets), taking any required information from the corresponding Fogbugz case
 ---------------------------------------------------------------------------------------------------------

 This feature is implemented by creating a special endpoint on the code review tool which gets the case number as